Pets are not just our best friends, for many people, their animals are family. The proper grooming is important to keeping pets healthy.

 After your phone calls, follow-up and make an appointment with prospective groomers.
 Pettey-Schlereth says groomers should be willing to show people around and answer questions about the type of equipment they use and what procedures they follow.

-Experience and training is not the only factor.
+Experience and training are not the only factors to consider.
 Spend some time in the grooming shop, observing and talking with other pet owners.
 This can be as informative as a tour of the facility.

 On the tour you can check the facility’s cleanliness and inquire about any safety procedures in place or special requirements your pet may require.

 My dogs have been rescues and initially after adoption they had special needs.
 Pettey-Schlereth works with many animals who have medical issues including anxiety.
 It is vital animal owners discuss medical concerns or behavioral issues with prospective groomers.

 Several times, Pettey-Schlereth has noticed a different behavior with one of my pets and suggested there might be a medical concern to be checked out.
 It is this attention to wellness, as well as grooming, I appreciate.

 “I compare it to being a nurse caring for a baby.
 They can’t talk, and you have to look at behavior and physical cues while grooming.
 No one wants to tell pet parents their pets were not behaving normally because you don’t want to upset them.
 But we get to know pets and we can spot potential health issues that need attention.” explains Pettey-Schlereth .